 - 2 c. of broth

 - grated parmesan cheese and black pepper, for garnish

-Pour the puree into a soup bowl.
+- Pour the puree into a soup bowl.
 Sprinkle with grated parmesan cheese and freshly cracked black pepper.
-Enjoy with a crusty bread, buttered or unbuttered.
+Enjoy the pea soup with a crusty bread, buttered or unbuttered.